 Student, Faculty, and Ensemble Concerts

 A variety of instrumental and vocal recitals by students, faculty, and ensembles are scheduled throughout the year.
 Additionally, campus music organizations present several special concerts each semester.
-Most recitals and concerts are free to students and are presented in Lutz Hall (Blair Music Center), Miller Chapel, and the Zimmerman Recital Hall.
-Schedules are available in the Department of Music, with a regularly updated calendar of events in the Blair Music Center lobby.
+Most recitals and concerts are free to students and are presented in Lutz Hall (Blair Music Center), Miller Chapel, and the Zimmerman Recital Hall (Arnold Art Gallery).
+Schedules are available in the Music Department, with a regularly updated calendar of events posted in the Blair Music Center lobby.

 The Suzanne H. Arnold Art Gallery hosts six exhibitions each year featuring a variety of artwork.
 Interested students with good academic standing may serve as attendants in the gallery.